AurelienPetit2004/Epibazaar/README.md

-Once the project is opened in your IDE, you can type the following commands to start every server:
+Once the project is opened in your IDE, you can type the following commands to launch every server:

 42sh$ mvn clean install